 4. Try to take with you on that first approach whatever you might need to use so that you won’t have to go back for something and approach a second time.

 If you spot a stray animal near a busy road, position your car between the dog and traffic.
-Turn off the car, close the door quietly, and take your leash, cat foot or treats, towel, and gauze with you incase the animal is injured.
+Turn off the car, close the door quietly, and take your leash, cat food or treats, towel, and gauze with you in case the animal is injured.
 If the dog runs, stop and kneel down or walk in the opposite direction.
 Be patient-it might take awhile for the animal to muster up the courage to come near.
 Try to herd the dog toward a residential area, ideally into a fenced yard, where you can close the gate and prevent escape.
 Call the nearest animal shelter, animal control, or the police, and ask for help.
 Be insistent.

 If the animal appears to be dead, gently touch the edge of the eye to check for an eye reflex.
 If the eye blinks, the animal is alive.
 Stop any bleeding by applying direct pressure with a clean towel or bandage.
 Then apply a bandage.
 Rush the animal to the nearest veterinarian, emergency animal clinic, or animal shelter.
 If you go to a veterinarian, be aware that you might be expected to pay for the animal’s care.